-Students requesting accommodation for disabilities must first register with the Dean of Students Office (http://www.dso.ufl.edu/drc/) during the first 2 weeks of class.
-The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
+Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/) by providing appropriate documentation.
+Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodations.
+Students with disabilities should follow this procedure as early as possible in the semester.

 You must submit this documentation prior to submitting assignments or taking the quizzes or exams.
-Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.
+Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations preferably within the first two weeks.